Zhao Yong (politician): Bingdian controversy

 Bingdian (冰点) is a column published on the China Youth Daily, the flagship newspaper of the Communist Youth League.
-While the column was popular with the newspaper's readership, some articles published on the column earned scorn from the Central Propaganda Department of the Chinese Communist Party and officials within the Youth League.
+While the column was popular with the newspaper's readership, some articles published on the column earned scorn from the Central Publicity Department of the Chinese Communist Party and officials within the Youth League.
 In July 2004, author and China Youth Daily columnist Lu Yuegang published an article criticizing Zhao Yong alleging that Zhao had been unduly interfering in the contents of the column.
 The conflict between the newspaper publishers, Zhao Yong, and other authorities eventually led to the suspension of the column on the newspaper.

 Caofeidian controversy

 In November 2005, the 42-year-old Zhao joined the Hebei provincial Party Standing Committee, leaving the CYL organization.
-He first served as head of the provincial propaganda department, before being transferred to become party chief of Tangshan.
+He first served as head of the provincial Publicity Department, before being transferred to become party chief of Tangshan.
 During his stint as the top official of Tangshan, Zhao devoted his energy into massive development of the Caofeidian area of the city, trumpeting it as the "number one project in the province."
 Zhao advocated for the creation of a 30 billion yuan "start-up fund" to develop the area, and said the area would attract over 300 billion yuan worth of investment.
 He also spearheaded plans to create an agricultural-commercial bank, the listing of Caofeidian assets on the public stock exchange, and organizing a state-directed Caofeidian investment company.
 In the end all projects failed to come to fruition and the Caofeidian investments were largely regarded as a failure; many local officials resigned due to the development project being unable to afford the tens of millions of yuan in daily interest accumulated on the debt.